 Cheryl Van Demark

 Cheryl is credentialed with the Yoga Alliance at an E-RYT500 level as a Yoga Teacher and educator.
-As a Yoga Therapist, she serves as a faculty member for Integrative Yoga Therapy where she earned her certification.
+As a Yoga Therapist, she serves as a faculty member for Integrative Yoga Therapy where she received her credential.

 Cheryl is also a practicing Physical Therapist with a Master’s degree in physical education and exercise science.
 She has enjoyed 30 years of helping individuals optimize alignment, restore movement, build strength and cultivate a balance in body, mind and spirit to pursue joyful living.

 Cheryl received her initial 200 hr Yoga teacher training through Yoga Shala in Prescott under Cain Carroll.
-She has had the pleasure of ongoing study with Cain Carroll and Mary Kay West.
-She guest lectures on anatomy within 200 hour yoga teacher training programs locally and in California.
+She guest lectures on anatomy for yoga teacher training programs.
 Cheryl is a member of the Yoga Alliance, the International Association of Yoga Therapists and The American Physical Therapy Association.
-Like her training, her personal yoga practice is eclectic.

 Suzanne believes her role as a yoga teacher is to serve and uplift each student and to support them in connecting with their innate wisdom.
 She turned to yoga for stress relief and exercise during an especially challenging time in her life and was hooked after her first class.
 Only later did she discover that she had dived into a deep ocean of wisdom and practice that would profoundly change her life.
 Suzanne has been dedicated to the practice of yoga since 2002 and became a certified teacher in 2008.